Delorme 1

-The binary system
+Binary system

 The star was resolved in 2013 with the Very Large Telescope NACO instrument by Delorme et al. A spectrum of the binary was taken with GMOS at Gemini South, which showed a spectral type of M5.5/M6 and strong Hydrogen-alpha emission.
 The astrometry showed that this star belongs to the Tucana-Horologium association.
 The binary is separated by around 12 astronomical units (AU).
 In 2014 Riedel et al. found a better match with the Carina association, which has a similar age as Tuc-Hor.
 They also found the system to be over-luminous, which might either hint at a younger age or further multiplicity.
 Other searches do, however, find a better match with Tuc-Hor.
 Because the Washington Double Star Catalog named the binary ** DLR 1 after the first author of the discovery paper in 2013, Eriksson et al. suggested the name Delorme 1 for the binary.
 The binary is named after Philippe Delorme.